Normation/rudder-api-doc/introduction.md

 #### Request parameters

-In most cases, datas will be sent using request parameters. for each data you want to change, you need to pass one parameter.
+In most cases, data will be sent using request parameters. for all data you want to change, you need to pass one parameter.

 Parameters follow the following schema: